Tiwa Savage: Personal life

 Savage was married to Tunji "Tee Billz" Balogun.
 On 23 November 2013, the couple held their traditional marriage at the Ark in Lekki.
-The couple's white wedding was held on 26 April 2014, at the Armani Hotel in Dubai.
+Their white wedding was held on 26 April 2014, at the Armani Hotel in Dubai.
 On 1 January 2015, Savage and Balogun announced that they were expecting their first child together.
 Six months later, Savage gave birth to their son.
 On 28 April 2016, Balogun accused his wife of infidelity and his mother-in-law of witchcraft.
 In a 45-minute interview conducted by This Day newspaper and Pulse Nigeria, Savage extensively addressed her husband's lengthy social media posts regarding their marriage.
 She debunked her husband's infidelity claims and accused him of financial recklessness, drug addiction and abandonment.
 She said her marriage to him was over.

 On 19 July 2021, Savage lost her father to an undisclosed illness.

-Controversy and leaked video
+Feud with Seyi Shay and leaked video

-On 8 June 2021, Savage was reported to have been involved in a verbal exchange with Seyi Shay at a saloon in Lekki, Lagos.
-In a viral video, Savage was seen taking exception to Seyi Shay's greeting, followed by an exchange of words and curses from both artists.
+On 8 June 2021, Savage was involved in a verbal exchange with Seyi Shay at a saloon in Lekki, Lagos.
 According to Premium Times newspaper, Seyi Shay recorded a diss track in 2017, calling Savage several derogatory names.

 In October 2021, Savage told Power 105.1's Angie Martinez that she was blackmailed over a leaked video of herself and her partner having sex.
 Savage's partner accidentally uploaded the video to Snapchat and took it down almost immediately.
 However, someone captured the video before it was deleted and threatened to release it if they weren't monetarily compensated.
 Savage refused to give the person money and instead decided to publicly speak about the leaked video in order to own the narrative.
 Savage revisited the incident on Asake's 2022 single "Loaded", which she was featured on.